Featured Image

 In general, free trade is seen as a beneficial world development.
 It improves the quality and variation of goods and services for consumers and makes them cheaper, too.
 Also, businesses can trade with countries across the globe.
 But free trade does have its cynics.

-Donald Trump’s presidential campaign was critical of free trade agreements.
+Donald Trump’s first presidential campaign was critical of free trade agreements.
 In 2018, the Trump administration imposed tariffs worth billions of dollars on Chinese imports.
 China responded with tariffs on steel, pork and other goods imported from the US.

 Towards the end of 2018, China went like for like with the US’s $16 billion tariffs on Chinese imports.
 It introduced $16 billion worth of tariffs on US goods including crude oil and motor vehicles.